-Whether you’re in Abu Dhabi on a one day stopover or have a day to spare, check out the coolest things you can see and do.
+Whether you’re in Abu Dhabi on a one-day stopover or you have a day to spare, there are loads of cool things you can see and do.
 Abu Dhabi has the cultural richness that seems to be disappearing from Dubai.
 People still follow the old ways here, in this history-rich capital city of the UAE.
 Visit Abu Dhabi and learn how well old traditions can co-exist with modern sensibilities.

 What’s the best time to visit Abu Dhabi?

-If you’re arriving in Abu Dhabi from nearby Dubai or Sharjah, just hire a taxi to get to Abu Dhabi.
-If you start early you can have your entire one day in Abu Dhabi.
-Taxis are reasonable in the UAE, and you can stop spot at interesting spots for photographs as well.
-You can opt for a bus to get to Abu Dhabi from Dubai as well.
+If you’re arriving in Abu Dhabi from nearby Dubai or Sharjah, just hire a taxi.
+If you start early, you can spend your entire one day in Abu Dhabi.
+Taxis are reasonable in the UAE, and you can stop at interesting spots for photographs, as well.
+You can opt for a bus to get to Abu Dhabi from Dubai, too.

 Culture in Abu Dhabi

-Driving and driving is a punishable offence, even if you’ve had only a tiny sip
+– Drinking and driving is a punishable offense, even if you’ve had only a tiny sip.

 The culture of Abu Dhabi’s residents

-Muslims have to pray five times a day when the call to prayer goes up
+– Muslims have to pray five times a day, every time when the call to prayer goes up.

 The Grand Mosque

 The Sheikh Zayed Grand Mosque is a spectacular concoction made of glittering white marble, with dozens of fabulous domes and minarets.
 There are a million sparkling gold-plated chandeliers as well, reflecting golden light around the mosque.
-Plus, you get to see the world’s largest carpet in the world.
+Plus, you get to see the world’s largest carpet.
 Note that the dress code is strictly enforced here; women are expected to cover their heads and wear the black abaya.
 Men should wear long-sleeved shirts and pants.
 You can book the tour here!

-If you long for some nice panoramic views of Abu Dhabi, get to Etihad Towers, which is located across the street from the Emirates Palace Hotel.
-Be sure to enjoy “a lunch with a 360-degree view of Abu Dhabi and the Arabian Gulf” at Ray’s Grill, a restaurant on the 63rd floor of the Etihad Towers.
+If you long for some nice panoramic views of Abu Dhabi, get to Etihad Towers, which are located across the street from the Emirates Palace Hotel.
+Be sure to enjoy “a lunch with a 360-degree view of Abu Dhabi and the Arabian Gulf” at Ray’s Grill, a restaurant on the 63rd floor of Jumeirah at Etihad Towers.

 Just off of the Abu Dhabi Corniche and in front of the exquisite Emirates Palace is the magnificent Palace Marina.
-The marina gives access to deep waters, which is why the rich sheikhs berth their super expensive 100 foot yachts here.
+The marina gives access to deep waters, which is why the rich sheiks berth their super-expensive 100-foot yachts here.
 Take a yellow boat ride along the Abu Dhabi coast and enjoy the coastline and the amazing yachts lined up in front of you.

 The Emirates Palace Hotel

 Want a taste of pure luxury, Abu Dhabi style?
 Head out to the Emirates Palace Hotel and stroll the lobby and the public rooms.
-Get a look at the fancy super expensive cars lined out front – Lamborghinis, Ferraris, Bentleys and Rolls Royce’s.
+Get a look at the fancy super-expensive cars lined out in front – Lamborghinis, Ferraris, Bentleys and Rolls Royce’s.
 The Emirates Palace even has an ATM plated with gold inside!

 Ferrari World is just the thrill your heart desires, if you’re a Formula 1 fan.
-Get on the world’s fastest roller-coaster within Ferrari World, the world’s largest indoor amusement park.
-The park closes by 8 p.m., so get there in plenty of time to enjoy looking at several Ferraris screaming down the F1 racing lanes.
+Get on the world’s fastest roller-coaster within the Ferrari World, the world’s largest indoor amusement park.
+The park closes by 8 p.m., so get there early to enjoy looking at several Ferraris screaming down the F1 racing lanes.

 The Heritage Village